paulc4/mvc-exceptions/blog.md

 ###Extending SimpleMappingExceptionResolver

-It is quite common to extend <code>SimpleMappingExceptionResolver</code> for several reasons:
+It is quite common to extend `SimpleMappingExceptionResolver` for several reasons:

   * Use the constructor to set properties directly - for example to enable exception logging and set the logger to use
-  * Override the default log message by overriding <code>buildLogMessage</code>.
+  * Override the default log message by overriding `buildLogMessage`.
 The default implementation always returns this fixed text:<ul style="margin-left: 2em"><i>Handler execution resulted in exception</i></ul>
-  * To make additional information available to the error view by overriding <code>doResolveException</code>
+  * To make additional information available to the error view by overriding `doResolveException`

 For example: